MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-3.md

 ## Try out the project

-1. In the **Scene** window, navigate to station 4.
-It's on the opposite side of the sphere terrace from the first two stations.
+1. In the **Scene** window, navigate to Station 4.
+It's on the opposite side of the sphere terrace from the first two Stations.

     ![A screenshot of a computer Description ](../../../media/mesh-201/049-station-one-two-overhead-view.png)